 Living in this world, most things are like clockwork, people are born, they grow up, get an education, get a job, get married, have kids, look after them and themselves, get old and pass away.
 Do they enjoy life?

 Have you ever wondered why most of us enjoy going out, watching movies, listening to music, and socializing?
-Why do many enjoy being part of big gatherings, crowds and go to concerts etcetera?
-Society and evolution has conditioned most to seek their joy outside.
-Such external pursuit of happiness increases the distance, widens the gap, between who you really are, and what you are projecting to be.
+Why do many enjoy being part of big gatherings, crowds and going to concerts etcetera?
+Society and evolution have conditioned most to seek their joy outside.
+Such external pursuit of happiness increases the distance and widens the gap, between who you really are, and what you are projecting to be.

-So, should one not pursue opportunities in the material world, enjoy life, or should one simply ignore their responsibilities?
+So, should one not pursue opportunities in the material world, and enjoy life, or should one simply ignore their responsibilities?

 Not at all.
 On the contrary, I suggest there is nothing wrong with living the life of your dreams, especially if it involves helping others, but, my focus today is to help you gain a new perspective on many acts we consider natural and necessary.

 If you spend time analyzing, you will find that all external acts make you forget about yourself.
 You no longer have to deal with yourself, the need to work on yourself disappears.
-While in the cinema hall, when watching TV, in a party, at a social event, amidst a gathering, you are connecting with an external source, you move away from who you are, the environment around you molds your mental state, it gains control of you, it disconnects you from the source.
+While in the cinema hall, when watching TV, or at a party or a social event, amidst a gathering, you are connecting with an external source, you move away from who you are, the environment around you molds your mental state, it gains control of you, it disconnects you from the source.